 Project Eat for the Planet: Middle, High School and College Programs

 Values into Action: Creating Social Change (Psychology, Social Studies)

 Exploring past and present social justice movements, students learn about the factors that influence our behavior, the psychology of social progress and the power of putting personal values into action.
 This presentation challenges the social norms of our current food system, and examines how students can play a role in bringing about social change through ethical and environmentally responsible consumer choices.

 This presentation connects to the Social Science Content Standards for California Public Schools, including Chronological and Spatial Thinking (1,2) and Historical Research, Evidence, and Point of View (1).
 Additionally, it connects to National Standards for High School Psychology Curricula, including Social Cognition (1.2, 1.3) and Social Influence (2.2, 2.3, 2.4).

-Please help us multiply our impact with our middle and high school programs- donate today!
+Please support with our middle, high school and college programs- donate today!